Dynamics of Non-minimally Coupled Scalar Fields in the Jordan Frame: Introduction

-These ambiguities can be simply resolved by solving the system directly in the original Jordan frame.
-In this paper, we introduce a technique for precisely this purpose.
+In this paper, we introduce a technique for solving the system directly as written in the original Jordan frame, avoiding the need to perform any conformal transformation.
 In particular, we are able to solve the dynamics of an arbitrary scalar field $\phi$ with a non-minimal coupling to gravity $\xi\phi^2R$ in an expanding background sourced by all fields present, even when the dynamics become fully inhomogeneous and/or fully non-linear due to backreaction of the excited species, including when the expansion of the universe is dominated by the non-minimally coupled species.
 We can self-consistently evolve the expansion of the universe while fully capturing field inhomogeneities and non-linearities in the system, both of which typically develop very rapidly when there are exponential instabilities like those typically arising in the presence of a non-minimally coupled scalar field.
 As a working example, we study geometric preheating effects involving a real scalar spectator field non-minimally coupled to gravity, excited via an oscillatory effective mass from $R$ that is sourced by oscillations of an inflaton with monomial potential around its minimum.